wiimag/wallet/docs/expressions.md

 #### Examples

 ```
-# you can use unix UTC timestamps
+# You can use unix timestamps
 S(TSL.TO, wma, 1661497600) => 3.5795

 # Or dates in the format "YYYY-MM-DD"